 - It’s OK to take the deduction if you meet with customers.
 If part of your home is used exclusively and regularly to meet with clients, patients or customers, it still qualifies for the deduction without being your primary place of business.
 But telephone calls and occasional visits don’t count; you have to meet in person, regularly.

 - It’s OK to take a partial deduction if you met the requirements for only part of the year.
 Just make sure you get the math straight.

 Before you begin, you’ll need to know the total square footage of your office space and home, because you’ll be deducting the percentage of home-related expenses the business uses.
 So if you have a 2,000-square-foot home and use a 200-square-foot spare bedroom as a home office, you’ll deduct up to 10 percent of the rent or mortgage payments, utilities, insurance and so on.
 Stuff that’s only for the business area, like paint, can also be fully deducted.

-4. A new, simpler way to claim it
+4. A new, simpler way to claim the deduction

 graja / Shutterstock.com

 Starting with tax year 2013, the IRS introduced a simpler way to compute the deduction.
 It allows those with qualifying home offices to deduct up to $1,500 nearly hassle-free.
-(According to the IRS, this will collectively save filers 1.6 million hours of work annually.)
+(According to the IRS, this collectively saves filers 1.6 million hours in paperwork and recordkeeping annually.)

 Rather than adding up the proper percentage of rent, electricity and other home office expenses, all you do is deduct $5 per square foot of your home office.
 The only drawback: The new method is capped at 300 square feet, limiting the deduction to $1,500 per year.